BrunoZell/ask.network/lightpaper.md

 After desired actions have been identified, users commit to them by signing and publishing according _commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

 Then the agents go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
+Commitments semantically are interpreted as an _intent_ of some agent to do certain actions.
+It does not imply a guarantee of the action being executed as declared.
+There simply is no way to change the fact that whatever social contracts humans may enter, it's ultimately up to them to decide what to do and don't do.

+Sufficient credibility of commitments can be achieved by relating them to other active commitments and past economic activity.
 Agents may purposefuly record evidence to later prove they caused or haven't caused certain economic activity.
+Such evidence further can be used to construct incentives and sanctions.
+Such a construct is what we call _coordination schemes_.
+They are made up of a set of parameterized commitment templates which can be automatically recognized in historic and active commitments to automatically reason about credibility of commitments.

+## Economics

 Wants are evaluated continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value, possibly from successful coordination.
 Unfulfilled critical wants are indicators of unsuccessful coordination taking place.

-## Economics

 This section analyzes the dynamics of active participants interacting with each.
 First we'll analyze interactions in the actual, and then show how coordination can leave practically everyone better off.